Access Policies

 How Categories Affect Access Policy Combination

-When a group has multiple access policies from the same category, they are combined with OR logic (the user sees data matching any of the access policies in that category).
+When a member has multiple access policies from the same category, they are combined with OR logic (they see data matching any of the policies in that category).

-When a group has access policies from different categories, the categories are combined with AND logic (the user sees data matching access policies from all categories).
+When a member has access policies from different categories, the categories are combined with AND logic (they see data matching policies from all categories).

 Example:

-- “EMEA” and “APAC” access policies in the Regional category
+- “EMEA” and “APAC” access policies in the Region category

 - “Marketing” access policy in the Business Unit category